Cologne, Germany

 Screenshot this before you go

-Cologne's gay area is walkable in 10 minutes end-to-end — start at Rudolfplatz, do a lap of Schaafenstraße and Mathiasstraße, and read the crowd from the door before committing to a bar.
+Cologne's gay area is walkable end-to-end in 10 minutes — start at Rudolfplatz, loop Schaafenstraße and Mathiasstraße, and scope the bars from the door before committing.

-Your Köbes will keep replacing your Kölsch glass automatically.
-Place a coaster on top of your glass when you're done — it's the only signal they recognize.
+At a Brauhaus, your Köbes will keep replacing your Kölsch automatically.
+Place your coaster on top of the glass to signal you're done — otherwise, they will never stop.

-For CSD Köln in late June/July, book accommodation at least six months out — over a million people attend and the city fills completely.
+For CSD Pride (late June/July), book accommodation six months in advance — over a million people attend and the city fills completely.

 The Bottom Line